Treatment for Scalp Eczema in Black Hair Types

 Using products like these in your wash-day routine can keep your scalp happy and healthy.

-Does Eczema Prevent Hair Growth?
+Does Scalp Eczema Prevent Hair Growth?

 Eczema causes uncontrollable itching, which can lead to damage to the scalp.
 If you continuously scratch your head until it bleeds, you risk damaging the hair follicles.
 This can make trying to grow your hair very difficult because you have to wait until the follicles are healed to see any results.
+It's important to note the distinct differences between hair loss vs hair breakage.
+The hair shed you see from eczema is likely breakage caused by itching and irritation.

 Any bald patches on your scalp or hair loss should be a temporary issue.
 Once your scalp eczema has cleared up, the hair should start growing again.
 To promote a healthy scalp and hair be sure to use a product that is designed for your specific African hair growth needs, like Allurium Beauty's hair serum.
+Find out firsthand what makes it one of the best hair growth products for African American hair.